 NOT doing things you DREAM TO DO.

 The insidious thing about drinking is not just the drinking.
 The insidious thing is how much time it steals from your life.
 How much mental space it takes up, how much it prevents living to your fullest.
 Of course you don't have time to do this.
 That is why you make time to do this.

 Q: Will we discuss nutrition and how that factors in to recovery from addiction?

 Q: Does your program encourage people who struggle with alcohol to develop a support network?

 Answer.
 Yes absolutely.
-You'll have access to the online community on January 10th, where you'll interact with myself, each other, and a handful of alumni.
+You'll have access to the online community on February 26th, where you'll interact with your Teaching Assistant, each other, and a handful of alumni.
 This community will remain in place throughout our 8 weeks together, and beyond - the group will remain live forever forever.
 Also, many past participants and former clients have had a desire to stay and help others through or become involved - so there is also opportunity to help grow Hip Sobriety for the more motivated or for those who are called to.

 Q: Will the course teach me how to deal with stress, anxiety, cravings and temptation?

 Answer.
 Yes.
 We’ll approach these things on three different levels.
 First by giving you practices, tips, and tools to incorporate into your life so that you naturally reduce stress and anxiety and don’t need to escape/won’t hit a place of craving.
 Second by giving you a toolkit so when cravings/temptations do strike, you have healthy coping mechanisms to turn to (and also by helping you become a great witness of your own behavior so you know how to manage it).
 Third, by providing you an understanding on WHY these things happen - education is KEY to learning how to manage behaviors.

 Q: Will this course help me create a life I don’t want to escape from, or at least help me not want alcohol?